 When a teacher says that your child is reading below, on, or above grade level, he or she may be arriving at that conclusion via the basal reading system or core curriculum that has been adopted by the school district.
 While these terms of performance may be easily comprehended, you still may find yourself asking, how did the teacher come to this conclusion?

 Many school curricula include a basal reader.
 These readers are sequential, all-inclusive sets of instructional materials organized around a hierarchy of skills to teach students how to read.
 They often include a teacher manual, as well as supplementary materials, to help identify reading performance.
 Because instruction is tied to grade-level standards that students must meet to demonstrate proficiency, the insights gained can provide an estimated reading level that you can trust.

-Developmental Reading Assessment®, 2nd Edition (DRA2)
+Developmental Reading Assessment™, Third Edition (DRA3™)

 Fountas & Pinnell’s F&P Text Level Gradient™

-Often referred to as “F&P Levels” or “Guided Reading Levels,” the F&P Text Level Gradient is the leveling system by Fountas and Pinnell to identify the instructional and independent reading levels of students, and also document progress.
+Often referred to as “Fountas & Pinnell levels” or “Guided Reading Levels,” the F&P Text Level Gradient is the leveling system by Fountas and Pinnell, designed to identify the instructional and independent reading levels of students and also to document progress.
 A child’s guided reading level is determined through a short assessment administered in a one-on-one setting in which the student reads a benchmark book he or she has never read before, while the teacher keeps a running record of mistakes that are made.
 Additional comprehension questions are asked following the reading, and the combination of both areas is used to prescribe an F&P Text Level Gradient.